 Patient Educational Pieces

-Dr. Earley shares tips on how to talk to patients about smoking, the biggest modifiable risk factor for AMD, and motivate them to quit.
+Dr. Timothy Earley shares tips on how to talk to patients about smoking cessation, the biggest modifiable risk factor for AMD, and how to motivate them to quit.

 Dr. Lou shares how he needed to rethink AMD, and is proud to report that this allowed him to make a marked difference in disease management.